tarantool/doc/doc/platform/sharding/vshard_admin.rst

 ..  note::

-    Any write requests that are intended to be executed repeatedly should be idempotent.
+    Any write requests that are intended to be executed repeatedly (for example, retried after an error) should be idempotent.
     The operations' idempotency ensures that the change is applied **only once**.

 A request may need to be run again if an error occurs on the server or client side.